-- 6. In the first line of the script, replace the VirtualIP value of 10.10.11.103 with your Virtual IP address. - 7.
-In the second line of the script, ensure that the VirtualInterface value is set to the NIC connection name that is defined in the Windows Network Connections dialog box. - 8.
-Follow the steps in this procedure to create the same two scripts on the backup SIP Server host. - 9.
-On the primary SIP Server host computer, create an accessory script that is named Ping.vbs, and enter the following commands into the script:
+- 8. In the first line of the HA_IP_OFF.bat script, replace the VirtualIP value of 10.10.11.103 with your Virtual IP address. - 9.
+In the second line of the HA_IP_OFF.bat script, ensure that the VirtualInterface value is set to the NIC connection name that is defined in the Windows Network Connections dialog box.

-'''

-rem ping host and return 1 if ping successful 0 if not

-'''

-'''

-On Error Resume Next

-'''

-if WScript.Arguments.Count > 0 then

-'''

-strTarget = WScript.Arguments(0)

-'''

-'''

-Set objShell = CreateObject("WScript.Shell")

-'''

-'''

-Set objExec = objShell.Exec("ping -n 2 -w 1000 " & strTarget)

-'''

-'''

-strPingResults = LCase(objExec.StdOut.ReadAll)

-'''

-If InStr(strPingResults, "reply from") Then

-'''

-WScript.Echo strTarget & " responded to ping."

-'''

-'''

-wscript.Quit 1

-'''

-Else

-'''

-WScript.Echo strTarget & " did not respond to ping."

-'''

-'''

-wscript.Quit 0

-'''

-'''

-End If

-'''

-Else

-'''

-WScript.Echo "target is not specified."

-'''

-'''

-wscript.Quit -1

-'''

-'''

-End If

-'''

-10. On the primary SIP Server host computer, create an accessory script that is named Check_ip.vbs, and enter the following commands into the script:

-'''

-rem check if IP address (arg0 ) can be found on host (arg1 )

-'''

-On Error Resume Next

-'''

-if WScript.Arguments.Count > 0 then

-'''

-'''

-strComputer = WScript.Arguments(0)

-targetIPAddress = WScript.Arguments(1)

-Set objWMIService = GetObject("winmgmts:"

-& "{impersonationLevel=impersonate}!\\" & strComputer &

-"\root\cimv2")

-Set colNicConfigs = objWMIService.ExecQuery

-'''

-'''

-("SELECT FROM Win32_NetworkAdapterConfiguration WHERE

-IPEnabled = True")

-WScript.Echo "Computer Name: " & strComputer & " ip " &

-targetIPAddress

-For Each objNicConfig In colNicConfigs

-For Each strIPAddress In objNicConfig.IPAddress

-If InStr(strIPAddress, targetIPAddress) Then

-WScript.Echo targetIPAddress & " is found on " &

-objNicConfig.Description

-wscript.Quit 1

-End If

-Next

-Next
+- 10. Follow the steps in this procedure to create the same two scripts on the backup SIP Server host. - 11.
+On the primary SIP Server host computer, create an accessory script that is named Ping.vbs, and enter the following commands into the script: rem ping host and return 1 if ping successful 0 if not On Error Resume Next if WScript.Arguments.Count > 0 then strTarget = WScript.Arguments(0) Set objShell = CreateObject("WScript.Shell") Set objExec = objShell.Exec("ping -n 2 -w 1000 " & strTarget) strPingResults = LCase(objExec.StdOut.ReadAll)If InStr(strPingResults, "reply from") And Not InStr(strPingResults, "unreachable") Then WScript.Echo strTarget & " responded to ping." wscript.Quit 1 Else WScript.Echo strTarget & " did not respond to ping." wscript.Quit 0 End If Else WScript.Echo "target is not specified." wscript.Quit -1 End If 12.
+On the primary SIP Server host computer, create an accessory script that is named Check ip.vbs, and enter the following commands into the script: rem check if IP address (arg0) can be found on host (arg1) On Error Resume Next if WScript.Arguments.Count > 0 then strComputer = WScript.Arguments(0) targetIPAddress = WScript.Arguments(1) Set objWMIService = GetObject("winmgmts:" & "{impersonationLevel=impersonate}!\\" & strComputer & "\root\cimv2") Set colNicConfigs = objWMIService.ExecQuery ("SELECT FROM Win32 NetworkAdapterConfiguration WHERE IPEnabled = True") WScript.Echo "Computer Name: " & strComputer & " ip " & targetIPAddress For Each objNicConfig In colNicConfigs For Each strIPAddress In objNicConfig.IPAddress If InStr(strIPAddress, targetIPAddress) Then WScript.Echo targetIPAddress & " is found on " & objNicConfig.Description wscript.Quit 1 End If

-WScript.Echo targetIPAddress & " not found."
+Next Next WScript.Echo targetIPAddress & " not found." wscript.Quit 0 Else WScript.Echo "target not specified." wscript.Quit -1 End If

-wscript.Quit 0

-Else

-WScript.Echo "traget not specified."

-wscript.Quit -1

-End If

-'''

-11. Place accessory scripts Ping.vbs and Check_ip.vbs in the same directory as the HA_IP_ON.bat and HA_IP_OFF.bat files on both the primary and backup SIP Server hosts.
+13. Place accessory scripts Ping.vbs and Check_ip.vbs in the same directory as the HA_IP_ON.bat and HA_IP_OFF.bat files on both the primary and backup SIP Server hosts.